CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly identifies its domain (React Native/Expo), provides explicit trigger guidance, and occupies a distinct niche.
-Its main weakness is that the capability descriptions are somewhat categorical rather than listing highly specific concrete actions, which keeps specificity from reaching the top score.
+This is a solid skill description that clearly identifies its domain (React Native/Expo), provides explicit trigger guidance with both 'Use when' and 'Triggers on' clauses, and is distinctive enough to avoid conflicts with other skills.
+The main weakness is that the capability descriptions are somewhat categorical rather than listing specific concrete actions, which slightly reduces specificity.

 Suggestions

-Add more specific concrete actions such as 'optimize FlatList/SectionList rendering, configure Reanimated animations, bridge native modules, manage Expo config plugins' to increase specificity.
+Add more specific concrete actions such as 'optimize FlatList rendering, configure Reanimated animations, bridge native modules, set up Expo config plugins' to increase specificity.

 DimensionReasoningScore